 Flow Cytometry 101

-Flow cytometry is performed on a laboratory machine called the fluorescence activated cell sorter, commonly called FACS, which counts cells and particles, measures their forward and side scatter properties, and detects fluorescence linked to these cells using lasers.
+Flow cytometry is performed on a laboratory machine called a flow cytometer, which counts cells and particles, measures their forward and side scatter properties, excites the cell-associated fluorochromes with lasers, and then detects the fluorescence linked to these cells.
 The dyes, called fluorochromes or fluorophores, are fluorescent, chemical compounds that can re-emit light upon excitation.

-Following a technique developed during the 1940s, these dyes are conjugated to monoclonal antibodiesbind to antigens on the surface of cells or in the cell’s cytoplasm.4 As its name implies, the FACS is used to identify and count the cells present in a patient sample, but it also can be used to physically sort cells for further analyses.
+Following the discovery of monoclonal antibodies in the 1970s, these dyes are conjugated to monoclonal antibodies that bind to antigens on the surface of cells or in the cell’s cytoplasm.4 Flow cytometers are used to identify and count the cells present in a patient sample, but it also can be used to physically sort cells for further analyses.

 Only a single fluorochrome was used to label the antibodies initially, but today, there are tens of fluorochromes in use.
 Each emits light at different wavelengths, which allows researchers to incubate cell samples with multiple fluorochrome-antibody combinations – as many as 10 for clinical applications and even more for research applications – facilitating the detailed characterization of subpopulations of cells within a sample.